How to calculate margin vs. markup

 Markup in inFlow

-Or if you’d rather have inFlow handle calculations for you, you can set a fixed markup percentage for each pricing scheme on your products, so that you’ll make money regardless of whether you sell at retail or wholesale prices.
+Or if you’d rather have inFlow handle calculations for you, you can set a fixed markup percentage (e.g., always sell for 30% above cost) for each pricing scheme on your products, so you’ll make money regardless of whether you sell at retail or wholesale prices.